ZupIT/horusec/CONTRIBUTING.md

 Please follow the [**Code of Conduct**](https://github.com/ZupIT/horusec/blob/main/CODE_OF_CONDUCT.md) in all your interactions with our project.

 ### **Legal**
-- Horusec is licensed over [**ASL - Apache License**](https://github.com/ZupIT/charlescd/blob/main/LICENSE), version 2, so new files must have the ASL version 2 header, for more information, please check out [**Apache license**](https://www.apache.org/licenses/LICENSE-2.0).
+- Horusec is licensed over [**ASL - Apache License**](https://github.com/ZupIT/charlescd/blob/main/LICENSE), version 2, so new files must have the ASL version 2 header.
+For more information, please check out [**Apache license**](https://www.apache.org/licenses/LICENSE-2.0).

 - All contributions are subject to the [**Developer Certificate of Origin (DCO)**](https://developercertificate.org).
 When you commit, use the ```**-s** ``` option to include the Signed-off-by line at the end of the commit log message.